-- b. the discharge of previously settled sediment, which may move downstream and smother redds, juveniles or spawning gravels; and - c. changes to the structure of the river habitat, such the riffle, run, pool sequences. - [16] The applicant proposes several conditions such as conditions 20-23, that require Fish and Game to identify redds and spawning information to the applicant, from which an alternative mining strategy can be negotiated. - [17] While conditions 20-23 have been made with good intentions, it is Fish and Games concern that these conditions delegate the responsibility of identifying redds onto us as an affected party.
-As previously stated, redds vary in location year to year and to identify these redds each season, would require a significant amount of time and resources and would need to be conducted on a yearly basis. - [18] Such an exercise is simply not feasible for our organisation.
-Instead, Fish and Game recommends that additional conditions be adopted that would ensure that the applicant is doing their upmost to ensure that the impacts on trout habitat and the environment of the Upper Clutha / Mata-au are sufficiently mitigated. - [19] Opportunities from which to prepare additional conditions will be addressed further below.
+- [8][13] Fish and Game understands that the applicant has excluded what are identified on the application as 'ecologically sensitive' areas such as the Luggate Creek and Lindis River confluences / Bendigo Wetland.
+In addition, the applicant has stated that there will be a 20m exclusion zone around any tributary confluence greater than 1m in width.
+Such measures are commendable and appreciated by Fish and Game. - [9][14] Fish and Game has identified numerous historic redd locations at various points along the Upper Clutha / Mata-au, these are shown in the map provided in Appendix A. It is important to note that each location marked on this map can represent multiple redds, and that more redd locations will be present throughout the waterbody and the proposed mining area with the location of these redds changing from year to year. - [10][15] With this information, Fish and Game notes that dredging will still occur where spawning and rearing of juvenile trout is common, and as shown in Appendix A, Fish and game expects that there will be few locations where the applicant will find no spawning. - [11][16] Spawning trout along with their redds, eggs and juveniles are sensitive to the type of disturbances that suction dredging will cause.
+This can include but is not limited to: - a. the physical disturbance of gravels, in which redds may be deposited or juveniles may be hiding in cover; - b. the discharge of previously settled sediment, which may move downstream and smother redds, juveniles or spawning gravels; and - c. changes to the structure of the river habitat, such the riffle, run, pool sequences. - [12][17] The applicant proposes several conditions such as conditions 20-23, that require Fish and Game to identify redds and spawning information to the applicant, from which an alternative mining strategy can be negotiated. - [13] While conditions 20-23 have been made with good intentions, it is Fish and Games concern that these conditions delegate the responsibility of identifying redds onto us as an affected party.
+As previously stated, redds vary in location year to year and to identify these redds each season, would require a significant amount of time and resources and would need to be conducted on a yearly basis. - [14][19] Such an exercise is simply not feasible for our organisation.
+Instead, Fish and Game recommends that additional conditions be adopted that would ensure that the applicant is doing their upmost to ensure that the impacts on trout habitat and the environment of the Upper Clutha / Mata-au are sufficiently mitigated. - [15][20] Opportunities from which to prepare additional conditions will be addressed further below.